 Our balance sheet remains strong.
-Our cash and cash equivalents at March 31, 2012 were \$646.7 million.
-Free cash flow for the first quarter of 2012 was \$44.4 million, greater than we expected, and was driven by strong accounts receivable collections and a change in payment terms for one customer.
-Free cash flow for the first quarter of 2012 also improved compared to the same period in 2011, primarily as a result of lower working capital requirements.
-Our cash flows in 2011 were negatively impacted by our funding of higher levels of inventory and investments to support growth.
+Our cash and cash equivalents at June 30, 2012 were \$630.6 million (December 31, 2011 - \$658.9 million).
+Free cash flow for the second quarter of 2012 increased to \$16.9 million from \$2.4 million for the same period in 2011, primarily as a result of lower working capital requirements.
+Our cash flows in 2011 were negatively impacted by our funding of higher levels of inventory and investments to support customer growth.
 To meet our working capital requirements and to provide additional short-term liquidity each period, we may draw on our \$400.0 million revolving credit facility, utilize our accounts receivable (A/R) sales program, or negotiate cash deposits with customers.
-At March 31, 2012, there were no amounts drawn (December 31, 2011 - undrawn) under our revolving credit facility and we had sold \$60.0 million of A/R (December 31, 2011 - sold \$60.0 million of A/R).

-We negotiated an arrangement with a customer to fund inventory on hand in excess of previously agreed upon levels through cash deposits.
-These deposits were short-term in nature and generally repaid in 2 to 3 months.
-At March 31, 2012, we had a deposit of \$99.0 million from that customer, which we repaid on April 10, 2012 (December 31, 2011 - \$120.0 million deposit).
-The amount and timing of each deposit is negotiated with our customer, and there can be no assurance that we will be successful in negotiating future deposits.
-Based on a change in the commercial arrangements with the customer, we expect the dollar amount of future deposits will be significantly lower.
+At June 30, 2012, there were no amounts drawn (December 31, 2011 - no amounts drawn) under our revolving credit facility and we had sold \$45.0 million of A/R (December 31, 2011 - sold \$60.0 million of A/R).
+We also had an arrangement with RIM to fund inventory on hand in excess of previously agreed upon levels through cash deposits.
+At June 30, 2012, we had a deposit of \$57.6 million from RIM (December 31, 2011 - \$120.0 million deposit), with a repayment date of August 31, 2012.
 We record these cash deposits in accounts payable (A/P).
+We expect the deposit to be zero by the end of the third quarter of 2012 as we wind down our manufacturing services for RIM.

-On February 7, 2012, the Toronto Stock Exchange (TSX) accepted our new Normal Course Issuer Bid (NCIB).
-The NCIB allows us to repurchase, at our discretion, until the earlier of February 8, 2013 or the completion of purchases under the bid, up to approximately 16.2 million subordinate voting shares (representing approximately 7.5% of our total subordinate voting and multiple voting shares outstanding) in the open market or as otherwise permitted, subject to the normal terms and limitations of such bids.
-During the first quarter of 2012, we paid \$56.4 million, including transaction fees, to repurchase for cancellation 6.0 million subordinate voting shares at a weighted average price of \$9.41 per share.
-The maximum number of subordinate voting shares we are permitted to repurchase for cancellation under the NCIB is reduced by the number of subordinate voting shares we purchase for equity-based compensation plans.
-We paid \$3.0 million to purchase 0.3 million subordinate voting shares in the first quarter of 2012 for these plans.
-At March 31, 2012, we can repurchase up to an additional 9.9 million subordinate voting shares under the NCIB.
+On February 7, 2012, the Toronto Stock Exchange (TSX) accepted our Normal Course Issuer Bid (NCIB).
+The NCIB allows us to repurchase, at our discretion, until the earlier of February 8, 2013 or the completion of purchases under the bid, up to approximately 16.2 million subordinate voting shares (representing approximately 7.5% of our total subordinate voting and multiple voting shares outstanding at the commencement of the NCIB) in the open market or as otherwise permitted, subject to the normal terms and limitations of such bids.
+During the second quarter of 2012, we paid \$36.2 million, including transaction fees, to repurchase for cancellation 4.6 million subordinate voting shares at a weighted average price of \$7.84 per share.
+The maximum number of subordinate voting shares we are permitted to repurchase for cancellation under the NCIB is reduced by the number of subordinate voting shares in the second quarter of 2012 for these plans.
+At June 30, 2012, we can repurchase up to an additional 5.2 million subordinate voting shares under the NCIB, of which approximately 3 million are intended for cancellation.